libc0607/rtl88x2cu-20230728/README.md

  - TX power unlocked (same as the 8812eu driver, ```iw wlan0 set txpower fixed <0~3150>```)
  - RX in monitor mode
  - TX injection in monitor mode, HT/VHT rates, and STBC/LDPC all work well
  - Narrowband support in monitor mode, 5MHz/10MHz bandwidth
+ - DKMS build script

 Need test:
  - EDCCA patch
  - \~4K Maximum MTU
- - DKMS build script
  - ACK timeout (in procfs)
  - 10MHz BW in AP/STA mode (seems that the firmware needs to be replaced: [hal8822c_fw_10M.c](https://github.com/libc0607/rtl88x2cu-20230728/blob/main/hal/rtl8822c/hal8822c_fw_10M.c))
  - Thermal sensor default offset (the sensor readout code is working, but it needs a single-point calibration, so a default value needs to be set depending on some actual measurement)
  - Single tone output (/proc, single_tone)
  - Disable CCA (/proc, dis_cca)
+ - Monitor mode transmit beamforming (compatible with 88x2cu/88x2eu, needs support on both TX/RX side, see [here](https://github.com/libc0607/rtl88x2eu-20230815/tree/beamforming_research) for usage)

 Known bugs/issues:
  - Short GI not working (not the radiotap header issue -- even when TXDESC is set by SET_TX_DESC_DATA_SHORT_8822C()).
 Maybe it's a firmware bug.
 But you should always use long GI on your drone so it doesn't matter
  - ~~Set txpower by ```iw``` higher than a certain (depends on the module, but significantly higher than the factory) value will cause tx to hang, and cannot be recovered unless manually reset the adaptor.
 Not sure if it's a power issue caused by poor PCB trace width inside the module (it's reasonable to not use an inner power plane for a \~300mA total chip...), some firmware bug, or even some analog silicon bug (latch-up?).
 Not caused by high temperature (water cooling tested, still), or any high TX traffic.
 Weird...~~
  - LB-LINK said the issue above can be a power failure, and a proper 3.3V power supply is needed.
 I was using 3.3V/1A, so I recommend at least 3.3V/2A

+To-do:
+ - Custom hardware module design using RTL88x2CU chip
+ - ...